An $(\aleph_0,k+2)$-Theorem for $k$-Transversals: Introduction

 In this paper we study variants of the $(p,q)$-theorem for infinite families $\mathcal{F}$ of sets in $\mathbb{R}^d$.
 Our basic question is whether the assumption of the theorem can be replaced by the following weaker infinitary assumption, which we naturally call \emph{an $(\aleph_0,q)$-property}: Among every $\aleph_0$ elements of $\mathcal{F}$, there exist some $q$ that can be pierced by a single point (or, more generally, by an element of some family $\mathcal{G}$).
 We show that despite the apparently weaker condition, $(\aleph_0,q)$-theorems can be obtained in several settings of interest.

-The families $\F$ for which we prove our $(\aleph_0,q)$-theorem, are a bit more general than families of closed balls (with no restriction on the radii).The radius of a ball $D$ is denoted by $r(D)$.
+The families $\F$ for which we prove our $(\aleph_0,q)$-theorem, consist of not necessarily convex `generalized closed balls' (with no restriction on the radii), called \emph{near-balls}, which we now define.
+The radius of a ball $D$ is denoted by $r(D)$.
 For every compact set $B \subset \Re^d$, we denote by $\mathrm{inscr}(B)$ a largest closed ball that is inscribed in $B$, and denote the center of $\mathrm{inscr}(B)$ by $x_B$.
 We denote by $\mathrm{escribed}(B)$ the smallest closed ball centered at $x_B$ that contains $B$.
 If there are several balls inscribed in $B$ whose radius is the maximum, we choose $\mathrm{inscr}(B)$ such that $r(\mathrm{escribed}(B))$ is minimal.
 If there are still several candidates, we choose arbitrarily one of them.

 \begin{definition} A family $\F$ of non-empty sets in $\Re^d$ is called \emph{a family of near-balls} if there exists a universal constant $K=K(\F)$ s.t.~for every $B \in \F$, we have:

 \end{definition}